bassamalasadi/weatherapp/README.md

-This is was made as assignment for YTSP0300 - Application Frameworks course by ##Bassam AlAsadi.
+This is was made as assignment for YTSP0300 - Application Frameworks course by ## `Bassam Al-Asadi`.